HyperviewHQ/hyperview_docs/documentation/quickstart/index.rst

 Quickstart
 **********

-Hyperview is a next-generation, cloud-based Data Center Infrastructure Management (DCIM) software designed to provide superior monitoring, capacity planning, and administration experience.
-This document is intended for a first-time Hyperview user who will set up the application for their organization as an Administrator.
-A relevant link will be emailed to you to complete your user account registration.
+Hyperview is a next-generation, cloud-based Data Center Infrastructure Management (DCIM) software with superior monitoring, capacity planning, and administration experience.
+This document is for a first-time Hyperview user who will set up the application for their organization as an Administrator.

 The following high-level diagram depicts the application onboarding process from start to finish.